Construction Cost Crisis Australia | Impact & Solutions

 Prepare Your Claim Documentation

 Build a documented package with the entitlement, the calculation, and the supporting evidence.
-A principal who receives a structured claim can take it to their board.
+A Principal who receives a structured claim can take it to their board.
 An unsupported request gets rejected.

 Approach Your Principal

-Frame the conversation as a project delivery risk issue, not a contractor grievance.
+Frame the conversation as a project delivery risk issue, not a Contractor grievance.
 Come prepared with a specific dollar figure, a one-page cost summary, and a clear proposal.

-Formalise Any Agreement on Sharing Price Rises with Your Principal
+Formalise Any Agreement on Price Rises

 A verbal agreement is not a variation to the contract.
-Any cost recovery agreement must be executed as a deed of amendment before the project moves forward.
+Any cost recovery agreement must be executed as a deed of amendment before the Project moves forward.

 Protect the Business Going Forward